 A thoughtful, respectful and inclusive environment for discussing philosophical ideas and exploring diverse ways of framing and answering questions of fundamental importance to the human experience.

 Queers and Allies provides a safe, confidential resource to students who identify as gay, lesbian, bisexual, transgender or questioning.
 The organization supports students who experience harassment because of actual or perceived sexual orientation, gender identity or expression.
 Additionally, the group is open to straight allies.
 Queers and Allies provides a space for LGBTQ+ and straight allies to build a network where all identities are respected.
 Additionally, the club works to educate the broader school community about sexual orientation and gender identity issues.

 The Columbia College Red Cross Club learns, practices and exemplifies humanitarian values through mission-related service projects.
 The group is guided by the fundamental principles of the American Red Cross.
 That includes preventing and alleviating human suffering in the face of emergencies by mobilizing volunteers and donors.

 The Residence Hall Association (RHA) serves as the voice of students living in residence halls.
 The group advocates for dining and hall facility improvements and enhancing the living experience of residents.

-The Science Club enhances and expands members' knowledge of scientific issues.
+The Science and Pre-Med Club enhances and expands members' knowledge of scientific issues.
 Open to all Columbia College students, the club promotes a better understanding of the sciences.